Pakistan and state-sponsored terrorism: Jaish-e-Mohammed

-Jaish-e-Mohammed – Other resources also concur, stating that Pakistan's military and ISI both include personnel who sympathize with and help Islamic militants, adding that ISI has provided covert but well-documented support to terrorist groups active in Kashmir, including the Jaish-e-Mohammed.
+Jaish-e-Mohammed – Other resources also concur, stating that Pakistan's military and ISI both include personnel who sympathise with and help Islamic militants, adding that ISI has provided covert but well-documented support to terrorist groups active in Kashmir, including the Jaish-e-Mohammed.
 Pakistan has denied any involvement in the terrorist activities in Kashmir, arguing that it only provides political and moral support to the so-called "secessionist" & jihadist groups.
 Many Kashmiri terrorist groups also maintain their headquarters in Pakistan-administered Kashmir, which is cited as further proof by the Indian Government.

 Lashkar-e-Taiba and Jama'at-ud-Dawa

 The militant group Lashkar-e-Taiba (LeT) is widely blamed for the 26/11 Mumbai attacks.
 The US has put a $10m bounty for its founder Hafiz Muhammad Saeed.
 Saeed now heads the Jama'at-ud-Dawa (JuD) group, widely seen as a front for LeT.
 LeT was banned by Pakistan in 2002 after it allegedly carried out an attack on the Indian parliament.
 JuD is currently banned by the US, the EU, India and Russia as a terrorist organisation.
 In June 2014, Washington declared JuD an LeT affiliate and announced head money for JuD's political wing chief and Saeed's brother-in-law Abd al-Rahman Makki.
 Zaki ar-Rahman Lakhvi, the leader of Lashkar-e-Taiba and allegedly the planner of 26/11 Mumbai attacks was released in Pakistan which caused condemnations in India.
+Later in 2026, Indian media alleged that Pakistan removed the photographs, LeT affiliations and detailed operational roles of two terrorists namely Muhammad Khan from Turbat, and Abdul Rehman from Bahawalnagar, from the FIA's Red Book retaining only their names.
+Muhammad Khan had allegedly provided the boat to Al-Hussaini to transport the attackers to Mumbai.

 JuD regularly conducts mass rallies and congregation, advocating jihad in Kashmir.
 For its December 2014 rally, Pakistan ran two special trains to carry the crowd to Lahore.
 India's foreign ministry termed this as nothing short of mainstreaming of terrorism and a terrorist.
 The congregation was held near Pakistan's national monument, the Minar-e-Pakistan and a security of 4000 policemen was provided.
 JuD also asks donations for its anti-India and pro-jihad campaigns.

+LeT commanders have also praised attacks in many videos.
+For instance, in 2026, Abu Musa Kashmiri stated in a viral video that the 2025 Pahalgam Attack propelled Pakistan's international standing forward.
+His remarks contradicted Pakistan's previous denials of involvement.